AppsFlyerSDK/appsflyer-flutter-plugin/doc/API.md

 ---
 **<a id="sendPushNotificationData"> `void sendPushNotificationData(Map? userInfo)`**

 For Android: Make sure to call this API inside the page of every activity that is launched after clicking the notification.
+Pass null as an argument.

-For iOS: This API can be called in the pus notification listener.
+For iOS: This API should be called in the push notification listener.

 Please check the following guide in order to understand the relevant payload needed for AppsFlyer to attribute the push notification:

 https://support.appsflyer.com/hc/en-us/articles/207364076-Measuring-push-notification-re-engagement-campaigns

-_Example:_
+_iOS Example:_
 ```dart
 final Map userInfo = {
             "af":{